AshokTippaluri/Docker_project/getting-started-app/README.md

-### Building an docker file and pushing to docker hub
+### Building a docker file and pushing it to the docker hub

-Go to home directory install the docker and git
+Go to the home directory install the docker and git

+Clone the getting-started-app code from git

     git clone https://github.com/docker/getting-started-app.git

+Go to the folder

     cd getting-started-app/

+create a Dockerfile

     vim Dockerfile

+Add the below content to the Docker file

 ``` Dockerfile
 FROM node:18-alpine